AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Displays the :guilabel:`Data` browser.
 If it already exists, it is raised so it becomes visible.

+.. index:: menu; debug --> data --> variables

+* :menuselection:`Debug --> Data --> Variables`

+  Displays the :guilabel:`Variables` view, or raise an already existing one.

 .. index:: menu; debug --> data --> call stack

 * :menuselection:`Debug --> Data --> Call Stack`